Soneso/as-soroban-sdk/README.md

 ## Logging

 You can log for purpose of debugging.
-Logs are only visible in tests, or when executing contracts using soroban-cli.
+Logs are only visible when executing contracts using soroban-cli.
 Do not use logs elsewhere.

 ### Log an utf8 string